Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 3. Complete the **Configure S3 location** section on the Set up S3 Bucket page:

     - **Bucket Name**: Name of bucket you created to store the files.
 For example, `com-amplitude-vacuum-<customername>.` This tells Amplitude where to look for your files.
-    - **Prefix**: Location of files to be imported.
-This must end with “/”.
-For example, `dev/event-data/`.
+    - **Prefix**: Prefix of files to be imported.
+If it's a folder, prefix must end with "/".
+For example, dev/event-data/.
+For root folder, leave it as empty.
     - **AWS Role ARN**.
 Required.
     - **AWS External ID**.
 Required.